NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 2. You should ensure that most of the area the propellers will sweep out as they spin will not be over the board.
 For instance, putting the motor at the end of an arm will accomplish this.
 The arm must be long enough, however.
 The diameter of the propellers is either 40mm or 55mm.
 Design for 55mm.
 3. Your design must fit with a rectangle whose area is less than 19,354 sq mm.
 4. The layout of the motors should be symmetric along the the x and y axes (i.e., the four motors should make a rectangle).
-5. I recommend centering your board shape on Eagle’s origin.
+5. I recommend centering your board shape on Fusion360's origin.
 It will make it easier to place parts symmetrically.
 6. The cutting tool the board uses is a 2mm in diameter.
 This means if you should corners that are less than 180 degrees (i.e., the corners point into the body of your quadcopter), they will be rounded.
 7. The cutting tool diameter also limits the smallest gap between two the board and itself.
 Openings must be at least 2mm wide.
 You can get a feel for this by doing `hole 2mm` which will give you 2mm circle that you can slide use to guage how the cutting tool will behave.
 8. The board house will not build boards with "bridges" narrower than 2mm.
 The guidance they give is not totally clear, but protrusions seems to be OK, while "necks" between larger parts are not.
 If you want something unusual, we can always send it in and see what they say.